gnugat/gnugat.github.io/_carew/posts/2015-06-03-sf-differently-part-1-introduction.md

 In the first days of Acme, we only had a few developers which were full stack.
-It worked quite well but we've grown so much that we had to recruit more specialized profiles with a frontend team and an API one: it allowed us to parallelise the work.
+It worked quite well but we've grown so much that we had to recruit more specialized profiles with a frontend team and an API one: it allowed us to parallelize the work.

 ## The architecture